bylickilabs/CryptoGuard-Keys/README.md

 > **CryptoGuard Keys** is a professional desktop application for secure generation, management, and analysis of cryptographic key pairs.
-Developed by **BYLICKILABS — Intelligence Systems & Communications**, it targets security analysts, developers, and administrators requiring high standards in data protection, key management, and operational integrity.
+  - Developed by **BYLICKILABS — Intelligence Systems & Communications**, it targets security analysts, developers.
+    - and administrators requiring high standards in data protection, key management, and operational integrity.

 ---